mywdka/plotterturtle/README.md

 This is a small python module combining python's Turtle Graphics and the Chiplotle plotter library It generates a .plt file that can be written to the plotter later.
-Or it can drive the plotter right away (see "interactive mode") Written by Thomas Rutgers for the WDKA Interaction Station The scale is optimized for HP 7475A plotters in A3 format
+Or it can drive the plotter right away (see "interactive mode")

+The scaling is optimized for HP 7475A plotters in A3 format

+Written by Thomas Rutgers for the WDKA Interaction Station

 ## Installation